 To ensure well-qualified candidates and competent graduates, the following qualifications for the Master of Arts in Education Degree Program have been established.
 For unconditional admission, the applicant must:

 - Complete the 2016 Fall Domestic Application for the Master of Arts in Education (for students who are U.S. citizens).

 - Provide official transcripts for all undergraduate and graduate courses.

 - Hold a baccalaureate degree with a minimum 2.50 GPA from a regionally accredited institution.

-For additional information regarding the MAT, please contact Coordinator of Graduate Studies, Sara Sweeney, at 304-217-2800, EXT 1 or via email at [email protected].
+For additional information on the MA.Ed. program entrance requirement, please contact Coordinator of Graduate Studies, Sara Sweeney, at 304-217-2800, EXT 1 or via email at [email protected].

 International Student Applicants